MichielsenM/mesa-summer-school-2023/docs/Index.md

 # Before getting started

-In the following <math>MESA</math> lab exercises, you will see different text boxes and colours appearing at different times.
+In the following <math>MESA</math> lab exercises, you will see different text boxes and colours appearing at different times. <br>
 Text boxes with black background will provide either some terminal commands or terminal output from your <math>MESA</math> and <math>GYRE</math> runs.

 <div class="terminal">